superstes/growautomation/docs/source/basic/bugs.rst

 **When you encounter errors** you can check out our :ref:`troubleshooting guide <basic-troubleshoot>`.

-If you could not resolve your problem by troubleshooting you can submit a bug ticket per email.
+If you could not resolve your problem by troubleshooting you can submit a bug ticket as described below.

 -----